 - if you do travel to an HRC, please remember to stay in your vehicle while queuing to aid with social distancing.
 Please do not leave your vehicle until it is necessary to get out

 - only one person should leave the vehicle to unload waste – a maximum of two if unloading heavy items

-- household waste should be double-bagged and left for 72 hours before being taken to an HRC, and only if it cannot be collected at the kerbside
+- waste from a household where someone is exhibiting symptoms of COVID-19 infection should be double-bagged and left for 72 hours before being taken to an HRC, and only if it cannot be collected at the kerbside